mikhailshilkov/cloudbench/front/content/coldstarts/gcp/_index.md

     "coldstart_gcp_interval"
     "Probability of a cold start happening before minute X" >}}

-The instance can be killed after several minutes or kept alive for several hours.
-Most probably, Google makes this decision based on the current demand/supply ratio in the given resource pool.
+The instance can die after several minutes or stay alive for several hours.
+Most probably, Google makes the decision based on the current demand/supply ratio in the given resource pool.

 Read more: [When Does Cold Start Happen on Google Cloud Functions?](/coldstarts/gcp/intervals)